Make an Eye-Catching Pond Using a Lid

 - Make a circle in the soil by pressing the lid down into the soil, pressing around the edge so that when you lift the lid away, you now have the circumference of your pond marked in the soil.
 If the soil is harder, you may need to run a knife around the lid to mark your circle.

-- Remove soil, using a small hand shovel, a regular shovel or even a hoe, remove the soil inside the marked circle and deposit it nearby or into some type of container, for using later.
+- Remove soil using a small hand shovel, a regular shovel, or even a hoe.
+Remove the soil inside the marked circle and deposit it nearby or into some type of container for later use.